adisos/security-demos/roxctl-netpol-demo/demo.md

 git clone --branch demo_branch_old_manifests git@github.com:adisos/security-demos.git
 cd ~/demo
 ```
+The branch of the new version is at clone1 from the previous demo above.

 Run connectivity diff command on two versions (first is older than the second) of YAML manifests (such as Deployment, NetworkPolicy, Route) from security-demos:
 ```